torbsd/torbsd.github.io/prospective.md

 #### tor-alpha packages for OpenBSD ####

-OpenBSD only allows stable applications in its port system, which the Tor Project's alpha releases more frequently address mitigation against evolving adversaries and threat models.  __TDP__ would like to investigate the idea of proposing a port that tracks Tor's bleeding edge.
+OpenBSD only allows stable applications in its port system.
+Meanwhile the Tor Project's alpha versions are released frequently, and address mitigation against rapidly evolving adversaries and threat models.  __TDP__ would like to investigate the idea of proposing a port that tracks Tor's bleeding edge.
 The preferred outcome would be to have such a port accepted into the ports tree; there is some small precedent for this despite the norm, e.g. both current Mozilla Firefox and ESR are in the ports tree.
-If TDP fails in convincing the community to accept this our fallback would be to produce and sign our own packages of alpha-release Tor for OpenBSD.
+If __TDP__ fails in convincing the community to accept this our fallback would be to produce and sign our own packages of alpha-release Tor for OpenBSD.

 <a id="documentation">__DOCUMENTATION__</a>

 #### [Tor relay configuration guides](relay-guides.html) ####

-TDP initiated "simple English" guides for configuring Tor relays on both [FreeBSD](fbsd-relays.html) and [OpenBSD](obsd-relays.html).
+__TDP__ initiated "simple English" guides for configuring Tor relays on both [FreeBSD](fbsd-relays.html) and [OpenBSD](obsd-relays.html).
 TDP intends to complete these and produce translations in other languages.